-In in my field of work, business analytics and data science, many data scientists and business analysts do not have formal higher education in the field (many have formal education in other allied fields) and have learned a lot through alternative ed-tech platforms.
+In my field of work, business analytics and data science, many data scientists and business analysts do not have formal higher education in the field (many have formal education in other allied fields) and have learned a lot through alternative ed-tech platforms.

-Most of the people who I work with currently, and most of the students I am studying with, have a common question: "why should I take out time and study a Master’s paying more money when I could get the similar knowledge from an alternative online course and other sources/other cheaper Master’s options?"
+Most of the people who I work with currently, and most of the students I am studying with, have a common question: "why should I take out time and study for a Master’s paying more money when I could get similar knowledge from an alternative online course and other sources/other cheaper Master’s options?"